Robust high-order low-rank BUG integrators based on explicit Runge--Kutta methods: Introduction

+In recent years, several high-order dynamical low-rank integrators that are robust, forward-only, and rank-adaptive have been proposed: \begin{itemize} \item the \textit{midpoint BUG integrator}~\cite{ceruti2024robust,kusch2024second}, which is a second-order extension of the BUG integrator based on the midpoint rule; \item the \textit{projected Runge--Kutta (PRK) methods}~\cite{kieri2019projection,carrel2023projected}, which integrate the projected differential equation~\eqref{eq:projected_ode} using high-order explicit Runge--Kutta schemes and include a truncation step that maintains low-rank approximations. \end{itemize} Compared to the midpoint BUG integrator, PRK methods achieve higher-order convergence for time-explicit discretizations.
+However, the Galerkin projection used in the BUG integrator is more accurate than the tangent-space projection employed in PRK methods for approximating ${\mathbf F}$ at the discrete level (see Proposition~\ref{theo:P3}). \review{Moreover, the BUG integrator can be adapted, with only minor modifications~\cite{einkemmer2023conservation}, to preserve important conservation properties, such as the conservation of mass, momentum, and energy in kinetic equations}.

-In this work, we propose high-order BUG integrators based on explicit Runge-Kutta methods.
-These low-rank integrators are high-order extensions of the BUG integrator and are constructed by performing one time-step of the first-order BUG integrator at each stage of the Runge-Kutta method.
-In this way, the resulting low-rank integrators are robust to the presence of small singular values and do not involve backward time-integration step.
-Moreover, compared with projected Runge-Kutta methods, the only difference is that the tangent-space projection is replaced by the Galerkin projection of the BUG integrator.
-Consequently, Runge-Kutta BUG integrators present two advantages.
-First, conservation properties can be preserved thanks to the Galerkin projection.
-Second, Runge-Kutta BUG integrators often provide better approximations than projected Runge-Kutta methods, since the Galerkin projection is more accurate than the tangent-space projection for approximating the solution at the discrete level.
-Then, we prove an error bound which shows that Runge-Kutta BUG integrators retain the order of convergence of the associated Runge-Kutta method until the error reaches a plateau corresponding to the rank truncation error and which vanishes as the rank increases.
-In particular, this property holds for any explicit Runge-Kutta method, allowing in practice the construction of various high-order low-rank integrators.
+In this work, we \typo{introduce} high-order BUG integrators \typo{that extend the first-order BUG integrator to arbitrary} explicit Runge--Kutta methods.
+These \typo{Runge--Kutta BUG (RK--BUG)} integrators are \typo{obtained} by performing a BUG step at each stage of the Runge--Kutta \typo{scheme}. \typo{As a result, RK--BUG integrators} are robust, \typo{forward-only in time}, and high-order accurate, while enabling rank adaptivity and the preservation of conservation properties. \typo{In particular}, we prove in Theorem~\ref{theo:T2} that \typo{RK--BUG} integrators retain the order of convergence of the \typo{underlying} Runge--Kutta method until the error reaches a plateau corresponding to the low-rank truncation error, which vanishes as the rank becomes full. \typo{Moreover}, this property holds for any explicit Runge--Kutta \typo{scheme}, allowing in practice the construction of a \typo{wide class} of high-order dynamical low-rank integrators.